 - While the chicken is poaching, prepare the enchilada sauce.
 In a saucepan, combine the tomato sauce, hot sauce, cinnamon and 1 teaspoon of chili powder.
 Bring to a simmer over medium heat and then reduce heat to low, keeping sauce warm until ready to use.

 - Using two forks, shred the cooled chicken.
-Transfer the shredded chicken to a bowl and add ½ a cup of the cooking liquid, tomato paste, 1 teaspoon chili powder, 1 teaspoon cumin and a dash of salt and pepper.
+Transfer the shredded chicken to a bowl and add ½ a cup of the cooking liquid, 1 teaspoon chilli powder, 1 teaspoon cumin, green chiles, tomato paste, and a dash of salt and pepper.
 Toss to combine.

-- Preheat broiler to low.
-Pour a little bit of the enchilada sauce (about 1/2 cup) on the bottom of a casserole or baking dish.
+- Preheat oven to 350 degrees F. Pour a little bit of the enchilada sauce (about 1/2 cup) on the bottom of a 9×13 inch casserole or baking dish.
 Divide chicken mixture equally between the tortillas (about half a cup per tortilla) by piling it up on the bottom half of each tortilla and rolling into a tube.

 - Place enchiladas seam side down on top of the sauce in the baking dish.
 Once all the enchiladas are in the pan, pour remaining enchilada sauce over them evenly.
-Top with a sprinkle of cheese, if desired.
+Top with shredded cheese, if desired.
+Spray the bottom side of a piece of foil with cooking spray and cover the dish.

 Notes

-- When making this chicken enchiladas recipe, typically I use large 10-inch whole grain tortillas but you could also use 6-inch tortillas if you want the enchiladas to be smaller.
+- When making this chicken enchiladas recipe, typically I use large 10-inch whole grain tortillas but you could also use 7-8 inch tortillas if you want the enchiladas to be smaller.
 If you use the smaller tortillas, the recipe will make about 10-12 enchiladas.

 - To get dinner on the table super fast, I recommend preparing the chicken and red enchilada sauce recipe ahead of time so that all you have to do is assemble the enchiladas when meal times rolls around.

-- You can also add black beans and corn to the shredded chicken mixture to give it more texture and flavour.
+- You can also add black beans and corn to the shredded chicken mixture to give it more texture and flavor.

-- If you choose to melt cheese on the enchiladas, try Monterey Jack or old cheddar since these cheeses tend to have a better melting consistency.
+- If you choose to melt cheese on the enchiladas, try Monterey Jack, sharp cheddar cheese, or Pepper Jack cheese since these cheeses tend to have a better melting consistency.

 Nutrition

-This recipe was originally posted in February 2016 and was updated in February 2021 to include better tips and photos.
+This recipe was originally posted in February 2016 and was updated in May 2023 to include better tips and photos.
+The text, photos and formatting were updated again in July 2025.

 Could you make this recipe in a crock pot?